callstack/react-native-testing-library/docs/api.md

 ### `getByType: (type: React.ComponentType<*>)`

+> Note: added in v1.4

 A method returning a `ReactTestInstance` with matching a React component type.
 Throws when no matches.

 ### `getAllByType: (type: React.ComponentType<*>)`

+> Note: added in v1.4

 A method returning an array of `ReactTestInstance`s with matching a React component type.